xebia/aws-iac-analyzer/README.md

 ## Installation and Deployment

-> **Note:** If you would like to change the default Load Balancer scheme or AI model, check the [Configuration Options section](#configuration-options) first before deploying.
+> **Note:** If you would like to change the default Load Balancer scheme, AI model or authentication options, check the [Configuration Options section](#configuration-options) first before deploying.

 You have two options for deploying this solution: